Lua

 Language Overview

 Lua is a lightweight, high-level programming language designed primarily for embedded scripting.
 Created in 1993 by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes at the Pontifical Catholic University of Rio de Janeiro, Lua is known for its simplicity, efficiency, and powerful table-based data structure.
-It is widely used in game development (World of Warcraft, Roblox), game engines (LÖVE, Corona), embedded systems, and as a configuration language.
+It is widely used in game development (World of Warcraft, Roblox), game engines (LÖVE, Defold), embedded systems, neovim configuration, and as a configuration language.
+The current stable release is Lua 5.4 (5.4.7).

 Key characteristics: